jpsaha/MOTP/_pages/Eligibility.md

 [^1]: provided certain additional conditions are met.
 The precise details are available at the [webpage](https://olympiads.hbcse.tifr.res.in/) of the Homi Bhabha Centre for Science Education (HBCSE).

-## Some of the [stages](https://olympiads.hbcse.tifr.res.in/about-olympiads/stages/mathematical-olympiad/) of the Math Olympiad program 2024 --- 2025 are
+## Some [stages](https://olympiads.hbcse.tifr.res.in/about-olympiads/stages/mathematical-olympiad/) of the Math Olympiad program 2024 --- 2025 are

 {% tabs stages %}